 Deploying high-efficiency air filtration (HEPA) through an HVAC system requires certain specifications and often changes are proposed that are not always possible.
 HEPA filters are dense and offer high efficiency.
 HEPA filters are used primarily in the ventilation system, as they protect against poor air quality, cross-contamination, and any financial implications caused due to harmful contaminations such as viruses.
 This high filter efficiency requires a large amount of air to pass through the ventilation system, so the airflow requirements of the HVAC system should be taken into account before upgrading to HEPA.

 Tech specs: Metres cubed per second (m3 sec) is a measurement of airflow volume, determined by how many metres cubed of air pass by a stationary point in one second.
 To increase efficiency and thus pressure drop in a system can mean possible changes in the fan, power consumption, and can require duct or framework modifications.
 An effective and swift alternative is portable air cleaners equipped with HEPA air filters.
-They remove dust and harmful particles from the indoor air and can drastically reduce the risk and.
+They remove dust and harmful particles from the indoor air and can drastically reduce the risk of infection.

 Air cleaners can help hospitals, pharmaceutical manufacturers, laboratories, and other applications in life science industry facilities remove airborne contaminants, particulates, dust, odours, gases, and pathogens without the need to replace or reconfigure the entire HVAC system.
 They are designed to supplement the HVAC system to not only protect people, products, and processes but also to reduce energy consumption.